ovh/cds/docs/content/workflows/pipelines/actions/builtin/checkout-application.md

 **CheckoutApplication** is a builtin action, you can't modify it.

 This action clones a repository into a directory.
+If you want to clone a tag from your repository in this way, in your workflow payload you can add a key in your JSON like `"git.tag": "0.2"`.

 This will run git clone with the following options: